georgiesamaha/ProbeRemap/README.md

 # ProbeRemap
-Map SNP positions to a supplied reference assembly using BLAST.
-Filter results for best hit.
-Output in plink format.
+These scripts can be used to map SNP probes to a supplied reference assembly using BLAST, filter results for best hit and output in plink ped/map format.